carbon-design-system/design-system-website/src/content/getting-started/developers/developers.md

 #### Namespacing

-Carbon components are built to be included individually and not clobber global styles - all `class` attribtues are prefixed by the `bx--` moniker.
+Carbon components are built to be included individually and not clobber global styles - all `class` attributes are prefixed by the `bx--` moniker.

 #### Global Flags